 This procedure is done to treat

 obesity.
-Keyhole incisions are made in the abdomen.
-An adjustable band is placed around the stomach with the aid of a laparoscope (a tiny tool with a camera on it).
+Small incisions are made in the abdomen.
+An adjustable band is placed around the stomach with the aid of a tiny tool with a camera on it.
+The tube is called a laparoscope.
 The surgery causes weight loss by decreasing the amount of food that can pass into your stomach.

 Adjustable Gastric Banding

 Body mass index

 (BMI) calculations are used to determine how overweight or obese you are.
 A normal BMI is 18.5-25.

 This surgery is a weight loss option for people with:

 - BMI greater than 40

 BMI 35-39.9 and a life-threatening condition or severe physical limitations that affect employment, movement, and family life